Meng87/parallel-mst/README.md

 This algorithm might benefit from parallelism because at many stages of the algorithm, we’re simply operating on a collection of vertices or edges independently of each other before moving to the next stage.
 Therefore, if the graph is large enough, each of those stages might benefit from parallel computation.

-## Challenge
+## The Challenge
 ### Challenge
 The primary challenge of the problem comes from the fact that we need to contract the graph to a smaller graph at each step in the algorithm.
 Rebuilding the graph is expensive, and we need to find an efficient way to represent the contracted graph (possibly trying out different contraction approaches).
-Additionally, contracting the graph inherently sequential process.
+Additionally, contracting the graph is an inherently sequential process.
 It’s a point of synchronization that limits the amount of parallelism in this problem.
 If we can find a way to reduce such synchronization (by cutting down the number of rounds of contraction, or not contracting at all), perhaps there are some ways to increase parallelism.

 ### Workload
 There are dependencies from each step of the algorithm to the next.
 With Boruvka’s algorithm, the graph needs to be contracted some number of times.
 The process of contraction is inherently sequential.